hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 Use [stack](http://docs.haskellstack.org/en/stable/README.html#quick-start-guide).
 Earlier this year I would've said `brew install ghc cabal`, but things move fast in Haskell land.
 Stack is

-* A build system that reads off a `.cabal` file and produces binaries for you.
-Yes, even though it's completely separate from the Cabal project, Stack still uses `.cabal` files.
+* A build system for packages that reads off a `.cabal` file and does cartwheels for you.
+Yes, even though Stack is completely separate from the Cabal project, Stack still uses `.cabal` files to describe the package.
 It's confusing.

-* And it's a package management tool that creates per-project sandboxes.
+* And also it's a package management tool that creates per-project sandboxes.

-* And it installs GHC (`stack setup`).
+* And also it installs GHC (`stack setup`).

-* And it's a package installer that can put binaries into `~/.local/bin`, which you can point your $PATH to (run `stack install` outside a project).
+* And also it's a package installer that can put binaries into `~/.local/bin`, which you can point your $PATH to (run `stack install` outside a project).

-* And it's an environment setup tool.
+* And also it's an environment setup tool.
 If you run `stack exec foo` or `stack ghci`, you're running `foo` and `ghci` in the context if your project's sandbox.
-So those executables only see the packages installed into that sandbox, at fixed known versions.
+Those executables will only see the packages installed into that sandbox.

-* And it's a client of [Stackage](http://www.stackage.org), a project that aims to bundle libraries at curated versions into long-term support packages.
-The way it works is that you register your package with the project, and a build machine runs every now and then to make sure your package still compiles (dependencies and all).
+* And also it's a client of [Stackage](http://www.stackage.org), a project that aims to fix libraries at curated versions into long-term support packages.
+The way it works is that you register your package with the project, and a build machine periodically runs to make sure your package still compiles (transitive dependencies and all).

 ## Reddit